 Congratulations, you now have a three-month-old baby on your hands!
-We can bet these last 12 weeks have flown by, with your baby slowly developing a little personality and meeting a few new milestones.
+We can bet these last 12 weeks have flown by, with your baby slowly developing a little personality and meeting a few new and exciting milestones.
 This week, watch out for another growth spurt and more immunisations.
-Here you can find all the answers you need about what to expect when your baby is 12 weeks old.
+Here you can find out what to expect when your baby is 12 weeks old.

 At three months old, your baby has grown about an inch per month to a total of three inches since they were born!
 They’ve also probably gained about three pounds, although it varies from baby to baby.

 You’ll probably be in for another growth spurt this week, which means crankiness, restlessness and feeding more.

 As their little body fills out and straightens up, you’ll notice your baby gaining more muscle control and their movements are less jagged.
 They might even be pushing themselves up when they lie on their tummy.
 If they need improvement here, try laying down with them as they play and encourage them to look up at you.
 Tummy time is important, so spend a few minutes each playtime on your tummy with your little one and then build this up to 15-20 minutes.

 It’s also a great time to play with wrist rattles and noisy toys, even if your baby didn’t like them a few weeks ago – these toys help your baby’s hand-eye coordination and muscle control.
 Choose a brightly coloured rattle to engage their vision too, and look for how they react when they make the rattling sound.